Neelectric/BioLlama/timelog.md

 ### Sunday - 07 Dec 2023
 * *2 hours* Synchronizing the length of existing input embedding, and retrieved chunk embedding
 * *1 hour* Getting BioLlama7B to talk for the first time!

+## Week 16 -
+### Monday - 08 Dec 2023
+* *1.5 hours* Changing CCA such retrieved chunks are pruned to be no longer than the existing size of input_ids that the model is attending to

+### Tuesday - 09 Dec 2023
+* *1 hour* Performing quantitative error analysis on RiP impact on BioASQ5b
+* *1 hour* Performing quantitative performance analysis on MedCPT retrieval parameters